Equity Release With or Without a Mortgage

 Paying off your mortgage with equity release might seem like an attractive proposition, but there can be a potential impact on your future finances and your estate, so it’s important to get advice from a specialist broker.

-Types of scheme available
+Types of schemes available

 Lifetime mortgages

-The money you release must be used to pay off any outstanding mortgage so that the equity release scheme provider takes sole first charge on your property.
-The complication here is that the amount of equity you are eligible to release varies with your age and circumstances, and may not always be enough to cover your outstanding loan.
-Interest rates can also increase with the amount you borrow, and this will impact overall cost.
+The money you release must be used to pay off any outstanding mortgage so that the equity release scheme provider takes the sole first charge on your property.
+The complication is that the amount of equity you can release varies with age and circumstances and may not always be enough to cover your outstanding loan.

 Home reversion plans